-When creating an art display, details matter — it’s important for works to be well positioned and aligned and hung in a way that removes distractions so viewers can focus on the art itself.
+When creating an art display, details matter — whether you're using a picture hanging system or less advanced art hanging techniques, it’s important for works to be well positioned and aligned and hung in a way that removes distractions so viewers can focus on the art itself.

 One important consideration in any display is achieving the proper vertical hanging angle for each piece — or, put another way, preventing pictures from leaning too much.
 Keep in mind that while it’s very often desirable for works to be more or less flat against the wall, in other situations a modest amount of forward lean can be helpful in providing the best viewing perspective.